Project Initialization (aura init)

 seasons/

-namespace.aura <- Add seasons here using `aura add season`
+name.aura <- Add seasons here using `aura add season`

 artwork/